Freelance submission guidelines

 Social media: It’s a free country, and we’re not policing anyone’s social media.
 But we have to protect the Advocate’s reputation as a fair-minded newsgathering operation.
 If we feel associating with a flamboyant social media presence could harm that reputation, we will be less likely to accept your pitches.

-Rates: The Advocate reserves the right to offer whatever we feel is appropriate given the quality of the pitch and experience/talent of the writer, but in the vast majority of cases, to preserve fairness and equity, these are our rates:
+Rates: The Advocate reserves the right to offer whatever we feel is appropriate given the quality of the pitch and experience/talent of the writer.
+To preserve fairness and equity, we list our maximum rates for articles of varying lengths and enterprise.

 - Short: $250.
 Usually either a quick scoop or news story, a day’s work.
 750-1,000 words.
 (Word count is not always a good indicator of how much time a story requires or how much pay is deserved.)